Concordium/concordium.github.io/source/academy/tutorials/nft-minting-w-id/minting-sc.rst

         Ok(())
     }

 Nice!
 You are done with the smart contract.
-Without slowing down, start the :ref:`front-end development<nft-w-id-frontend>`.
+Without slowing down, start the :ref:`frontend development<nft-w-id-frontend>`.